Unified.to

 Choose Merge if accounting is a secondary category on a platform you've already adopted for HR or ATS.

 Choose Unified.to if you're a B2B SaaS product writing into your customers' books — invoicing, AP automation, expense sync, e-commerce reconciliation — and you want write depth you can verify per field before building, writes that confirm at the ledger, reads that reflect the ledger now, and no customer financial data resting in the integration layer.
-The same platform carries the other 27 categories when your roadmap gets there.
+The same platform carries the other.

 Start your 30-day free trial